When a Full Conservatorship Is Not Needed

 Not every situation calls for ongoing court supervision.
-Sometimes, a person needs help with a single financial decision or a specific arrangement, not a permanent conservator managing their entire estate.
-Arizona law provides a middle ground.
+Sometimes, a person needs help with just one financial decision.
+They may not need a conservator managing their entire estate.

 If it is established in a proper proceeding that a basis exists as described in section 14-5401 for affecting the estate and affairs of a person the court, without appointing a conservator, may authorize, direct or ratify any transaction necessary or desirable to achieve any security, service or care arrangement meeting the foreseeable needs of the protected person.

 A.R.S. § 14-5409(A)The court can approve a wide range of one-time or limited actions.
-These include selling or leasing property, entering into life care contracts, establishing trusts, making deposits, or purchasing annuities.
-The key is that the transaction must meet the foreseeable needs of the protected person.
+These include selling or leasing property, creating trusts, or purchasing annuities.
+The transaction must meet the foreseeable needs of the protected person.

 Court Oversight and Special Conservators

 If the approved transaction needs someone to carry it out, the court can appoint a special conservator.
-This person has authority only for the specific task described in the court order.
-Once the task is complete and reported back to the court, the special conservator is discharged.
+This person has authority only for the specific task in the court order.

 The court may appoint a special conservator to assist in the accomplishment of any protective arrangement or other transaction authorized under this section who shall have the authority conferred by the order and serve until discharged by order after report to the court of all matters done pursuant to the order of appointment.